Drug & Alcohol Rehab in Belfast

 - By going to rehabs in the UK mainland for addiction help, you will be able to protect your anonymity.
 Nobody in Belfast needs ever know that you have left the country for addiction help – you can just tell people that you are going on holiday.
 If you are really worried about confidentiality, you do not even need to use your real name in most private rehabs

-- The great thing about the popularity of medical tourism is that it provides people with more options, and it means that they can find quality treatments that cost less than most western countries.
+- The great thing about the popularity of medical tourism is that it provides people with more options.
+This means that they can find quality treatments that cost less than most western countries.
 It is possible to go to a luxury rehab in somewhere like Thailand for a fraction of the price you would pay in places like the UK

 - One of the advantages of going to a rehab in a different country from where you normally reside is that it means a change of scenery.
 The stresses and responsibilities that usually act as triggers for this behaviour will not be there.
 It is also easier to get a new perspective on life when you are staying somewhere different

 - The reality is that there are not many options for people dealing with addiction problems in Belfast.
 The only viable option is to go elsewhere for the help they need